darwinia-network/darwinia-common/frame/fee-market/README.md

 4. Message delivery and confirmed by bridger.
 5. Reward and Slash Strategy.
 	1. If the order is confirmed in Rn's slot, then  Rn can claim 60% from the reward P1, and message relayer can claim 80% * (1 - 60%) from P1， confirm relayer can claim 20% * (1 - 60%) from P1, (P3 - P1) will go to treasury.
-	2. If the order is confirmed beyond all assigned relayers slot, and then The reward(R) consists of two parts, P3 and `CollaterPerOrder`.
-The `CollaterPerOrder` comes from each assigned relayer for this order was configure in the runtime.
-Message relayer can claim 80% from R, confirm relayer can claim 20% from R.
+	2. If the order is confirmed beyond all assigned relayers slot, and then The reward will be S(t) where S(t) > P3, the part S(t) - P3 comes from funds slashed from R1, R2, R3's collateral.
+Message relayer can claim 80% from S(t)， confirm relayer can claim 20% from S(t).

    Note: The ratio parameters in the strategy can be defined in runtime, and there might be update to them for refinement after more benchmark and statistics.